aws-samples/sample-bedrock-cost-allocation/README.md

-# EKS Cluster Setup for Inference Workshop
+# Amazon Bedrock Application Inference Profile Setup Workshop

 This guide provides step-by-step instructions for setting up an Amazon EKS cluster with a public Network Load Balancer (NLB) and Bedrock integration.